trailofbits/circomspect/README.md

 If a branching statement condition always evaluates to either `true` or `false`, this means that the branch is either always taken, or never taken.
 This typically indicates a mistake in the code which should be fixed.

-#### 5. Use of the non-strict versions of `Num2Bits` and `Bits2Num` (Warning)
+#### 5. Use of the non-strict versions of `Num2Bits` and `Bits2Num` from circomlib (Warning)

-Using `Num2Bits` to convert a field element to binary form is only safe if the input size is smaller than the size of the prime.
+Using `Num2Bits` and `Bits2Num` from circomlib to convert a field element to and from binary form is only safe if the input size is smaller than the size of the prime.
 If not, there may be multiple correct representations of the input which could cause issues, since we typically expect the circuit output to be uniquely determined by the input.

 For example, Suppose that we create a component `n2b` given by `Num2Bits(254)` and set the input to `1`.
 Now, both the binary representation of `1` _and_ the representation of `p + 1` will satisfy the circuit, since both are 254-bit numbers.
 If you cannot restrict the input size below 254 bits you should use the strict versions `Num2Bits_strict` and `Bits2Num_strict` to convert to and from binary.

-`circomspect` will generate a warning if it cannot prove that the input size passed to `Num2Bits` or `Bits2Num` is less than 254 bits.
+Circomspect will generate a warning if it cannot prove that the input size passed to `Num2Bits` or `Bits2Num` is less than 254 bits.

 #### 6. Bitwise complement of field elements (Informational)